-For many of us, monogamy is the default way we do relationships.
-There's reason for it.
-Monogamy can feel safer, less complicated, more socially acceptable, and more fulfilling.
+Monogamy is often the "default" way that we do relationships.
+Having one exclusive partner can sometimes feel less complicated, more socially acceptable, safer, or more fulfilling.

 Of course, it is equally important to acknowledge that we all have a choice about what to do with those feelings of attraction towards other people.
 For some of us, it is enough to understand that monogamy is naturally difficult.
 Then to continue with that commitment, perhaps even strengthened by our new perspective.

 For many of us, the idea of our partner having sex or being intimate with someone else can bring up a lot of insecurity and hurt.
 Especially, if you're someone who believes you should only ever have sex with the person you are in a committed relationship with, it’s unlikely opening up your relationship will be a good idea.
 That’s ok.